Taiwan asks US not to cause 'misunderstanding' after flag tweet removed | Politics

 Taiwan has asked its office in Washington to remind the United States not to cause "unnecessary speculation or misunderstanding" after the White House deleted a social media post on COVID-19 vaccine donations that included Taiwan's flag.

-Taiwan has asked its office in Washington to remind the United States not to cause "unnecessary speculation or misunderstanding" after the White House deleted a social media post on COVID-19 vaccine donations that included Taiwan's flag.
-The White House COVID-19 Response Team this week posted on Twitter an image giving details of U.S. vaccine donations globally, including last month's Moderna shots sent to Taiwan, and showed the island's flag along with those of others getting vaccines.
+A spokesman for the White House National Security Council called the use of the flag "an honest mistake" by the team handling graphics and social media that should not be viewed as a shift in U.S. policy towards Taipei, under which Washington does not formally recognise Taiwan's government.
+The White House COVID-19 Response Team this week posted on Twitter an image giving details of U.S. vaccine donations globally, including last month's Moderna shots sent to Taiwan.
+It showed the island's flag along with those of others getting vaccines.

 Taiwan President Tsai Ing-wen re-tweeted it, adding: "Thank you to the U.S. for your generosity.
 Together, we will beat this pandemic."
 However, the post was then removed, apparently on Wednesday.

-The United States, like most countries, does not formally recognize Taiwan's government, only having official relations with Beijing, which claims Taiwan as Chinese territory under a "one China" policy.
-China is invariably angered by any suggestion that Taiwan is, or deserves to be recognized as a separate country.
+The United States, like most countries, only has official relations with Beijing, which claims Taiwan as Chinese territory, but has pledged to deepen its unofficial relationship with Taipei, which has faced increasing Chinese military and political pressure.
+China is invariably angered by any suggestion that Taiwan is, or deserves to be recognised as, a separate country.

 Taiwan Foreign Ministry spokeswoman Joanne Ou said the ministry had noted that the Twitter post had gone.
 "Regarding the reason for the deletion of this tweet, as the media has different interpretations, the Foreign Ministry has asked the representative office in the United States to remind the United States not to cause unnecessary speculation or misunderstanding from all walks of life due to the removal of the related tweet," she said.